Programme overview

 - 15 points Waipapa Taumata Rau core course

-- 15 points from courses available for any programme
+- 15 points from General Education course

 There are eight compulsory courses in the BCom component of the conjoint.
 Six Stage I and one Stage II core courses, and one capstone course.
 Stage I core courses are to be prioritised before enrolling in major courses.
 If you choose two majors for BCom component, you may exceed 255pts and prolong your degree completion.